OpenNebula HA Setup¶

 - Leader: Create a DB backup and copy it to the failed follower.
 Note that you cannot reuse a previous backup.

-- Follower: Stop OpenNebula if running.
+- Follower: Stop OpenNebula if it is running.

 - Follower: Restore the DB backup from the leader.